Macy's Herald Square: Move

 The original Broadway store was designed in 1901 and 1902 by architects Theodore de Lemos and A. W. Cordes under their architecture firm De Lemos & Cordes, and was erected by the Fuller Construction Company.
 It has a Palladian facade, but has been updated in many details.
+The main entrance on 34th Street features two pairs of caryatids by the Scottish-American sculptor, J. Massey Rhind.
 Other additions to the west were completed in 1924 and 1928, and the Seventh Avenue building in 1931, all designed by architect Robert D. Kohn, the newer buildings becoming increasingly Art Deco in style.
 The store boasts several wooden escalators still in operation.